 At Pudsey Grammar Sixth Form, we believe that the student/ teacher/ parent relationship works best when communication is simple and effective.
-We ensure that every student and parent will have access to our online homework diary and rewards system through the website and mobile app.
-Class Charts provides the opportunity to:
+Arbor allows every student and parent to access homework, attendance monitoring, and our rewards system online through the website and mobile app.
+Arbor provides the opportunity to:

-- receive homework and guidance supported by attachments and weblinks - keep a clear record of when work is due and deadlines are approaching - involve parents in the conversation about revision and independent study - allow parents and students to receive notifications indicating when there is outstanding work to complete and when deadlines have been missed
+- receive homework and guidance supported by attachments and weblinks - > keep a clear record of when work is due and deadlines are approaching - involve parents in the conversation about attendance, revision and independent study - allow parents and students to receive notifications indicating when there is outstanding work to complete and when deadlines have been missed

-All our teachers use the Class Charts system with rigour and regularity.
-We are proud that students are clear about the independent work that they need to do and that we keep parents informed about this essential aspect too.
+All our teachers use the Arbor system with rigour and regularity.
+We are proud that students are clear about the independent work that they need to do and that we keep parents informed about this essential aspect of their learning.